ukwa/webarchive-discovery/README.md

 * Deadness (Active, Empty, Gone)
 * Fussy hashes of the text.
 * Compression ratio/entropy or other info content measure?
-* JSoup link extractor for (x)html.
-    * Facets for domain linkage?
-'Links to: ac.uk, co.uk' 'Linked from: co.uk'
-* Postcode Extractor (based on text extracted by Tika)
-* WctEnricher based on data file instead of calling the web service?
 * Events integration with SOLR.
-* Deduplicating solr indexer: keys on content hash, populate solr once per hash, with multiple crawl dates?
-That requires URL+content hash.
-Also hash only and cross reference?
-Same as <list url>?
 * Image analysis, sizes, pixel thumb to spot rescaled versions, sift features plus fuzzy hash?
     * Create reduced size image, and run clever algorithms on it...
     * Interesting regions http://news.ycombinator.com/item?id=4968364